 Drinking Water Filter

-Milwaukee's drinking water meets all U.S. Environmental Protection Agency (EPA) standards for water quality and is regularly tested.
+Milwaukee's drinking water meets current U.S. Environmental Protection Agency (EPA) standards for water quality and is regularly tested.
 You can find more information about Milwaukee's water treatment here.

 To find out if your home has a lead service line, you can look up your address on the Milwaukee Water Works page here or by calling Milwaukee Water Works customer service at (414) 286-2830.